-- This manual documents the Full Installation and Update Installation procedures and is designed to get most systems from zero to installed and operational quickly. - The Installation Guide -- Advanced Topics documents advanced installation topics such as Installation Cloning, Configuration Cloning, invoking user supplied files to customize the installation process, and disk space planning guidelines.
+- This manual documents the Full Installation and Update Installation procedures and is designed to get most systems from zero to installed and operational quickly. - The Installation Guide -- Advanced Topics documents advanced installation topics such as Installation Cloning, Configuration Cloning, invoking user supplied files to customize the installation process, and guidelines for planning disk space.